 Guide Numbers are about direct flash, but this GN mode can surprise you if you will try it.
 We do have to know the distance, but one really wonderful GN advantage is that unlike TTL metering, GN Mode is independent of the subject colors which do affect TTL metering according to how well they reflect light.
 GN mode is independent of the subjects reflectance (like incident metering is also independent of seeing the subject).
 It just sets the right light level for any subject (at that one distance), and black things will come out black, and white things will come out white.
 So this mode would be fabulous, except that it is direct flash only, and we have to know distance.
 GN mode is for camera mode A or M (aperture is set and does not keep changing), and for direct flash only with the flash head straight ahead (the Nikon GN mode simply disappears from the menu if the flash head is tilted or rotated).

-Bounce is often the very good stuff, but Guide Numbers do not work so well for bounce, because the total distance up and down is greater than the direct path, and there is also reflection loss at the ceiling.
-TTL is wonderful to actually meter bounce (reflected metering), but bounce will need two or three stops more flash power then the direct distance would indicate.
+Bounce is often the very good stuff, but Guide Numbers do not work for bounce, because the total distance up and down is greater than the direct path, and there is also considerable reflection loss at the ceiling.
+TTL is wonderful to actually meter bounce (reflected metering), but bounce will typically need two or three stops more flash power then the direct distance would indicate.
 In the real world, we usually just guess at the direct distance, so the initial result might be off a little, but like TTL, it will be a close starting point.
 One advantage of digital cameras today is that we immediately see our result, and we can simply correct it and retry until we are happy.
 The camera body has a flash compensation menu, and the flash body has a flash compensation menu, and the camera will add these to a new total.
 Changing TTL compensation works, but changing the other values like aperture or ISO just recalculates the same TTL exposure goal.

 Guide Numbers are used for direct bare flash, but it becomes tough and unknown for bounce and umbrellas, etc. Path distance has to be measured from the light source (the flash tube), via the reflection surface (NOT just from the fabric panel).
 In the old days (before TTL electronics), we used to approximate for ceiling bounce with the rule of thumb "open two stops for bounce" (from the direct values).
-Three stops was usually closer, which was sometimes adequately ballpark for negative film (much more latitude than digital), but of course, very crude and vague, because every situation was different (ceiling height and texture and reflectance, and flash head angle, etc).
-FWIW, the three stops might be reasoned this way: a 45 degree path was 1.4x longer which is one stop, the reflection at the ceiling was one stop loss, and half the light went elsewhere, another stop.
+Three stops was usually closer, which was sometimes adequately ballpark for negative film (much more latitude than digital), but this is quite crude and vague, since every situation was different (ceiling height and texture and reflectance, and flash head angle, etc).
+But FWIW, the three stops might be reasoned this way: a 45 degree path was 1.4x longer which is one stop, the reflection at the ceiling was one stop loss, and half the light went elsewhere, another stop.
 The film had much latitude, and it usually worked OK.
 Digital is more critical, but TTL makes this easy today.

 So TTL excels for bounce, it simply meters the actual light arriving via that path, whatever it is.
-However, regardless if bounce or direct, TTL accuracy is still always affected by the reflectivity of the various subject's colors (clothing, walls, etc) - which does not affect guide number, which does not even take the subject into account (only the distance and GN are considered).
+However, regardless if bounce or direct, TTL accuracy is still always affected by the reflectivity of the various subject's colors (clothing, walls, etc), which does not affect guide number, which does not even take the subject into account (only the distance and GN are considered).
 For direct flash, the beauty is, if we know GN and distance, we KNOW the exposure, independent of the subject colors.
 There is a good case for that, but frankly, measuring distance and doing division is more awkward than automatic TTL metering.
 We likely have to adjust it slightly either way (due to TTL reflectance, or GN distance).

 So to repeat: Problems are, the guide number method needs to know a fairly precise distance from flash to subject, and this leaves out bounce flash.
 Or, we can always guess roughly at the distance, and get a rough trial answer, and then tweak that result better by trail and error.
 It is a good starting point, but we also need to know the guide number fairly precisely, which implies direct flash only.
 The guide number chart in the flash manual can differ a bit from our results, which could be due to added reflections from walls in a tiny room, could be flash capacitor aging, could be marketing exaggeration of specs.
 Or, often it is rather accurate.
 But it will be a constant after you know it.